petersilva/ndwatch/README.md

 it, so that folks can do further auditing work to identify it.

 # Future work:
+ - clean up of records is not fully thought out yet. things get cleaned out by si46ib9d whenever static changes made.  have dns_clean which only removes reverse addresses.  need to add fwd as well.
- - not looking for people trying to use other people's IP's yet. (ie. mac/host mismatch.)
+ - not trying to find those trying to use other devices' IP's yet. (ie. mac/host mismatch.)
- - should we register link level addresses?
+ - should link level addresses be registered?
- - worry about mac spoofing?  same as nbd or arp today... don't see why.
+ - worry about mac spoofing?  same as nbd or arp today... don't see why.  if they use a different MAC they will be given an UNKNOWN, but remaint identifiable by MAC, would have to rotate MACs.
  - should we identify static addresses, and register those without the suffix? avoid need to create any host entries in IPv6, just create them on the fly as MACs show up.

 # Dependencies: